 It is time to act now and grasp the full opportunity, just start to unlock the value of the data!

-Martijn Demurtas is an Account Executive at DXC Technology and a member of Data To Dollars's advisory board
+Martijn Demurtas is a Senior Account Executive at Sales Force and a member of Data To Dollars's advisory board